Texas Genealogy & Local History Books & CDs

 Comanches in the New West, 1895-1908: Historic Photographs (The Jack and Doris Smothers Series in Texas History, Life, and Culture, No. 1)

-Ships Passenger Lists, Port of Galveston, Texas, 1846-1871 icon
+Ships' Passenger Lists, Port of Galveston, Texas, 1846-1871 icon

 Unique and historic!
 As reported in the Columbian Centinel on June 27, 1837: Texas...Proclamation of Governor Houston is...Illustrative of the Prevailing Sentiments of the Poles of This Infant Republic.
 Address to the Army of Texas.
 Executive Department Houston, May 20, 1837 icon

-The First Polish Colonies of America in Texas; Containing also the General History of the Polish People in Texas icon
+The First Polish Colonies of America in Texas; Containing also the General History of the Polish People in Texas

-The First Polish Americans: Silesian Settlements in Texas
+The First Polish Americans: Silesian Settlements in Texas icon

-The Poles in the Early History of Texas icon
+The Poles in the Early History of Texas

 From Can See to Can't: Texas Cotton Farmers on the Southern Prairies